 It is easy to run a regression analysis using Excel or SPSS, but while doing so, the importance of four numbers in interpreting the data must be understood.

-First two numbers out of the four numbers directly relate to the regression model itself.
+The first two numbers out of the four numbers directly relate to the regression model itself.

-F-Value: It helps in measuring the statistical significance of the survey model.
+- F-Value: It helps in measuring the statistical significance of the survey model.
 Remember, an F-Value significantly less than 0.05 is considered to be more meaningful.
 Less than 0.05 F-Value ensures survey analysis output is not by chance.

 The other two numbers relate to each of the independent variables while interpreting regression analysis.

-- The fourth number relates to the coefficient achieved after measuring the impact of variables.
-For instance, we test multiple independent variables to get a coefficient which tells us, ‘by what value the dependent variable is expected to increase when independent variables (which we are considering) increase by one when all other independent variables are stagnant at the same value.
+- Interpretation: The fourth number relates to the coefficient achieved after measuring the impact of variables.
+For instance, we test multiple independent variables to get a coefficient.
+It tells us, ‘by what value the dependent variable is expected to increase when independent variables (which we are considering) increase by one when all other independent variables are stagnant at the same value.

 Do you know utilizing regression analysis to understand the outcome of a business survey is like having the power to unveil future opportunities and risks?

 For example, after seeing a particular television advertisement slot, we can predict the exact number of businesses using that data to estimate a maximum bid for that slot.
-Finance and insurance industry as a whole depends a lot on regression analysis of survey data to identify trends and opportunities for more accurate planning and decision-making.
+The finance and insurance industry as a whole depends a lot on regression analysis of survey data to identify trends and opportunities for more accurate planning and decision-making.

-Do you know, businesses use regression analysis to optimize their business processes?
+Do you know businesses use regression analysis to optimize their business processes?

-A data-driven foresight helps in eliminating the guesswork, hypothesis and internal politics from decision-making.
+A data-driven foresight helps eliminate the guesswork, hypothesis, and internal politics from decision-making.
 A deeper understanding of the areas impacting operational efficiencies and revenues leads to better business optimization.

 Business surveys today generate a lot of data related to finance, revenue, operation, purchases, etc., and business owners are heavily dependent on various data analysis models to make informed business decisions.

 For example, regression analysis helps enterprises to make informed strategic workforce decisions.
-By conducting and interpreting the outcome of employee survey like Employee Engagement Survey, Employee Satisfaction Survey, Employer Improvement Survey, Employee Exit Survey, etc. boosts the understanding of the relationship between employee and the enterprise.
+Conducting and interpreting the outcome of employee surveys like Employee Engagement Surveys, Employee Satisfaction Surveys, Employer Improvement Surveys, Employee Exit Surveys, etc., boosts the understanding of the relationship between employees and the enterprise.

-By knowing how to use regression analysis for interpreting survey results, one can easily provide factual support to management for making informed decisions. ; but, do you know that it also helps in keeping out faults in the judgment?
+By knowing how to use regression analysis for interpreting survey results, one can easily provide factual support to management for making informed decisions. ; but do you know that it also helps in keeping out faults in the judgment?